 The manufacturing process for all types of plastic requires vast amounts of energy.
 Plus, it emits toxins and pollutants into the air, water, and ground water.
 This contributes to global warming and increases the planet’s toxic load, affecting humans and animals.

 Plastic bottles litter our streets, marring the national landscape.
 They choke our landfills, taking centuries to decompose.
-If they’re incinerated, they release toxins into our environment that contribute to health and environmental problems.
+If they’re incinerated, they release

 When you factor in that most plastic bottles are designed for one-time use, the solution is clear: Use fewer plastic bottles.
 Swap them out for permanent solutions that won’t cause the same level of harm to our environment.